simon-hirsch/ondil/CONTRIBUTING.md

 - **Pull requests:** Contributed code and documentation improvements are welcome follow the usual steps:
   1. Fork and branch from `main`.
   2. Write clear commits.
   3. Ensure all tests pass.
 We enforce this in the CI.
+We use `pytest`.
+The requirements for all tests can be installed with `pip install requirements_tests.txt -r`.
   4. Follow the code style (we use `ruff` and `black`), which will (soon) also be enforced in the CI.
-  4. Open a PR and request review from maintainers [@BerriJ](https://github.com/berrij/), [@simonhirsch](https://github.com/simon-hirsch/) or [@flziel](https://github.com/flziel/).
+  5. Open a PR and request review from maintainers [@BerriJ](https://github.com/berrij/), [@simonhirsch](https://github.com/simon-hirsch/) or [@flziel](https://github.com/flziel/).
 We do our best to quickly react and review PRs.

 We appreciate all contributions and will acknowledge contributions for